 Traditionally, the only way to assess for possible HPV infection was with a Papanicolaou (Pap) smear, an assessment of a sample of cells taken from the cervix and vagina during a pelvic exam .
 The cervical sample is examined under a microscope to look for abnormal cells.
 A Pap screening test can be subjective depending on who is looking through the microscope for abnormal cells (and is also dependent on collecting enough cervical cells for evaluation).
 HPV DNA testing was later added to the Pap smear (known as co-testing) as an equally effective method of screening for cervical cancer risk.

 However, in 2018, the United States Preventive Services Task Force (USPSTF) updated its recommendations for cervical cancer screening and added that primary high-risk HPV (hrHPV) testing alone (without a Pap screening) every 5 years is an appropriate alternative to the Pap smear or co-testing .
-Only one test, the Cobas 4800, is currently approved by the FDA for primary HPV testing.

 The recommendation from the USPSTF for the new HPV test stipulates that primary hrHPV screening is only appropriate for women over age 30 who have a normal immune system.
 For women under age 30, primary hrHPV testing may result in the detection of transient infections and unnecessary further testing.